kontena/kontena/server/docs/source/index.html.md

 log_opts | Log driver options (object)
-hooks | Commands to be executed when service instance is deployed instance_counts | Stats about how many instances this service currently has
+hooks | Commands to be executed when service instance is deployed instance_counts | Stats about how many instances this service currently has stop_grace_period | How long to wait when attempting to stop a container if it doesn’t handle SIGTERM (or whatever stop signal has been specified with the image), before sending SIGKILL.

 ### Deploy Opt attributes